Free vehicle check

 Outstanding safety recalls.
 Via GOV.UK recall checker.

-Pass rates, common failures, mileage averages for any model — that's what this site provides, from 57.9 million tests.
+Pass rates, common failures, mileage averages for any model.
+That's what this site provides, from 58 million tests.
 Search models.

 What you need a paid check for